shini4i/argo-watcher/docs/git-integration.md

 ## CI/CD side configuration

 In general, the example from the [installation](installation.md) page should be sufficient to get you started.
-However, there are a few additional things to consider.
+However, there is one more things to consider.

 You need to add the following environment variables to your CI/CD pipeline:

 ```
 ARGO_WATCHER_DEPLOY_TOKEN=previously_generated_token
 ```

+That's it!
+Starting from this point, Argo-Watcher will be able to commit changes to your GitOps repository.

+> Keep in mind, that `argo-watcher` will use the provided tag value as is, without any validation.
+So, it is up to user to make sure that the tag is valid and can be used for deployment.